Guide to starting school or moving up to junior school

 What happens after the last allocation round

-After 2 August 2024, we will offer any further places as they become available.
+After 24 June 2026, we will offer any further places as they become available.
 There are usually very few places at this time of year.

 The Independent Appeal Panel have the authority to grant places to children even if a school is full, which pushes schools over their planned admission number.
-So if there have been successful admission appeals for a school we will not be able to offer any places unless the number of children due to join the school in September falls below the schools Admission Number.
+So, if there have been successful admission appeals for a school we will not be able to offer any places unless the number of children due to join the school in September falls below the schools Admission Number.